JetBrains/amper/docs/src/user-guide/advanced/jdk-provisioning.md

 ### One specific full JDK version

-Manually place the specific `21.0.9+7-LTS-338` version of the Oracle JDK in `JAVA_HOME`, and ensures Amper uses it:
+Manually place the specific `21.0.9+7-LTS-338` version of the Oracle JDK in `JAVA_HOME`, and ensures Kargo uses it:

 ```yaml title="module.yaml"
 settings: